Bachelor of Arts Degree

 Language Lab and Cultural Center (LLCC: http://www.oru.edu/current-students/my-academics/resources/language-lab/ )

-The Language Lab and Cultural Center hosts foreign language learning resources and equipment.
-The LLCC is designed to allow a group of language students to work simultaneously on a variety of activities.
+The Language Lab and Cultural Center hosts foreign language learning resources and equipment including computers, books, magazines, movies, and other resources to aid students in their language learning.
+Lab assistants, proficient in the languages offered at ORU, are also available for tutoring and to practice the target language in conversation.
+Students can also work on a variety of activities in groups.
 The resources available at the LLCC are instrumental in developing language fluency.

 The mission of the Spanish Club is to enrich students' appreciation of the cultures of Spanish-speaking countries.
 Club events offer opportunities to learn about culture and practice Spanish in innovative, exciting ways.
 The club also supports missions in Spanish-speaking countries.